ghik/zerowaste/README.md

 }
 ```

-This is a very easy mistake to make.
-It may become a cause of some very tricky bugs, e.g. when the discarded expression
+This is an easy mistake and it can lead to tricky bugs, such as when an important IO action is unintentionally discarded.
-is an `IO` that was supposed to do something important.
-Scala compiler does not detect these because Scala
-is not a purely functional language so the compiler cannot assume that all expressions are pure.
+The Scala compiler cannot detect this issue as Scala is not a purely functional language and cannot assume all expressions are pure.

 This plugin addresses this problem by reporting a warning for every discarded expression whose type is different than `Unit`.